 Brush the Choereg loaf with the egg wash, and bake in an oven preheated to 350 degrees Fahrenheit for about 40-45 minutes.

 This bread is so soft and tender, but with a nice golden crust.

 It’s so easy to slice!

-Now during the 2020 pandemic, a lot of people are doing a lot more bread baking than they normally do, so check out some of these other bread recipes to add to your table.
+A lot of people are doing a lot more bread baking than they normally do, so check out some of these other bread recipes to add to your table.

 - Houska – Czech Sweet Bread